ArtSabintsev/Solarized-Dark-for-Xcode/README.md

 ## Installation

-You can run:
+### Automatic (via script)
 ```
 ./install.sh
 ```

 which will install the file in Xcode `FontAndColorThemes` directory.

+- Restart Xcode
+- Go to preferences and select **Solarized Dark**

 ### Manual Installation
-Copy the .dvtcolortheme file into the following directory:
+Copy the .xccolortheme file into the following directory:

 ```
 ~/Library/Developer/Xcode/UserData/FontAndColorThemes
 ```

 - Restart Xcode
 - Go to preferences and select **Solarized Dark**